pyk/liputan6-scraper/README.md

-This simple go program will scrape all article from [liputan6](http://www.liputan6.com).
+This simple go program will scrape all articles from [liputan6](http://www.liputan6.com).

 ## Setup & Usage